grandeurdev/arduino-sdk/README.md

 Grandeur is designed keeping in mind all the challenges a hardware engineer can face in developing and commercializing a smart (IoT) product.
 And we made available out-of-the-box APIs to help you integrate your devices and apps.

 For example, you can use the **Auth API** to create *register* and *login* flows and make sure each user has access to its own data and no one other than the device admin itself should be able to interact with its device.
 You can store a humongous amount of data in cloud database to analyze and extract intelligent information from it and display useful graphs.
-Use our **datastore API** for that.
+Use our **device streams** for that.
 You can host your product's website and your web app on Grandeur as well.
 It's **as simple as running literally a single command**.
 Also, your hardware device can listen for events and updates from your app, your app can listen for events and updates from your hardware device, and they can communicate with each other in realtime (with a latency of ~200ms). **Devices API** and **Device SDK** come into play here.
 But in no way would you have to waste your time in mixing and matching the APIs, checking which one works for your use case, and go through a huge learning curve -- like you would do while working with AWS or Google Cloud Platform.
 All the Grandeur APIs are completely integrated and speed and security is built in.
 The SDKs are designed around the whole ideology of **seamless integration.**

 Grandeur is not a regular IoT cloud.
 It's a complete IoT product development and management platform, designed for production environments.
 Here's how: